 It is also notable that at particular cases the flexible approaches were employed by the advocates.
 They used to alter the initially selected strategy, if it failed to produce desirable outcomes at a particular stage, in response to various phases/requirements of the advocacy process.
 For example, advocates of Gudiashvili Square conservation and rehabilitation changed the lobbying method that was chosen for the first stage of advocacy, when it did not bring specific desirable outcomes, and, instead, they actively engaged civil society and media outlets in the process.
-It is also notable that all advocacy campaigns placed special focus on media mobilization except for two cases of advocacy for the reform of state grant programs and approval of law on volunteering.
+It is also notable that all advocacy for the reform of state grant programs and approval of law on volunteering.
 The latter two did not employ media campaign based on the argument that the issue would be of no interest to wider audience.